FUB-HCC/hcds-winter-2020/assignments/A3_Bias/masc/blog.md

 _Using full sentences, list at least one question that this video raised in your mind, and say why it caused you to ask this question_

 1. Who developed the algorithm?
 Did the consist in comupter scientists only or was there people with other backgrounds involved?
-1. I wondered why the algorithm did not include the job seekers needs but only their demographics.
-I think the classification would be more useful if it integrated the job seeker's personal struggles such as discrimination (if they belong to a minority group), health issues (in case of chronic illnesses)...
+1. I wondered why the algorithm did not include the job seekers needs but only their demographics?
+Wouldn't the classification  be more useful if it integrated the job seeker's personal struggles such as discrimination (if they belong to a minority group), health issues (in case of chronic illnesses)... ?

 ***